TaskarCenterAtUW/TDEI-gateway/README.md

 # Getting Started
 All the documents are stored as markdown pages.
 All the markdown language usage will be appropriately used.
-If there are any attachments to be put up, these will be under the `.assets` directory of the same folder.
+If there are any attachments to be added, these will be under the `.assets` directory of the same folder.

 # Project structure

 - [general](./general)

-Any general information is put up in this folder.
+Any general information is added in this folder.

 - [howto](./howto)

-All the howto information along with the screenshots will be put up here.
+All the howto information along with the screenshots will be here.
 (Eg. AppInsights creating and configuring)

 - [research](./research)